The Rabbit Hole

 Every football coach has this player.
 Every fan, every parent knows this madness.
 This madness was the start of my rabbit hole as I fell into coaching and embarked on my UEFA badges.

-The status quo, the accepted narrative of how to coach, the books, the experts, the way it should be done—none of it resonated, none of it explained what I was seeing.
+What I found was the status quo, the accepted narrative of how to coach, the books, the experts, the way it should be done—none of it resonated, none of it explained what I was seeing.
 So I started digging.
-I'm still digging.
-But I've landed on something.
+I'm still digging and I believe I've landed on something.

 The Theory

 Football measures and focuses on what it can see.
-I believe the true marker of success is hidden beneath it, within the cognitive ability of the player.
+But the true marker of success is hidden beneath this, and exists in the cognitive profile of a player.

-I define cognitive ability as: how quickly a player processes decisions, how much context they can hold, and how easily they access that context as pressure increases.
+I define cognitive profile as: how quickly a player processes decisions, how much context they can hold when making that decision, and how easily they access that context as pressure increases.

-Cognitive ability appears to be different.
-The research suggests it's identifiable early and remains largely stable.
-You can help players access what they have and reach their ceiling - you just can't move the ceiling itself.
+Cognitive capabilities appear to be different.
+Research suggests they're identifiable early and remain largely stable.
+Meaning, you can help a player access what they have, but you can't increase what they have.

-If this is true, we're selecting players and identifying potential based on entirely the wrong things.
+If this is true, and it may not be, we're selecting players and identifying potential based on entirely the wrong things.

 What I've Tested

-I've applied the DecisionMotion framework to my own coaching—from muddy grassroots pitches to slightly less muddy JPL pitches—with strong results.
-I've applied it to betting markets, backtesting a model across a full Premier League season that returned 19% ROI.
-I've made predictions about player and manager fit that have held true.
-I've had research submitted to Hudl for presentation that was accepted, although I declined due to other commitments.
+I've applied the cognitive profile concept to my own coaching, from muddy grassroots pitches to slightly less muddy JPL pitches, with strong results.
+I've applied it to betting markets with good success.
+I've made predictions about player and manager fit that have held true, and I've submitted research to Hudl for presentation that was accepted.

-At the same time, I've run some very questionable training sessions.
-Overseen heavy losses.
-Gone down rabbit holes that led nowhere.
-Seriously questioned why I bother.
+At the same time, I've run some very questionable training sessions trying to figure this out.
+I've not backed my own concept when I should have done and I've gone down rabbit holes that led nowhere.

 Where This Is Going

 My ultimate goal is to implement DecisionMotion at a professional football club.
 Not as a consultant.
 Not as a side project.
-Not as a data analyst.
 Fully—across everything.
 Recruitment, coaching, academy development, first team performance.

 If any of this resonates, get in touch.
 If it doesn't, check back in a year and see if I was right.